 What had happened was that on November 27 1974, fourteen years before she was murdered, Betty Morris had been tied to her bed and hit with a hammer, Detectives investigating the case believed that she had also been raped.
 But Betty Morris would not say this.
 The attacker had worn a mask.
 Most puzzling to investigators was that Mrs Morris had offered her attacker three hundred pounds but he had only taken a hundred pounds.
 The terror of the attack had made Betty Morris suspicious of strangers and very concerned with security.
 Mrs Morris had been tied up with washing line.

-These are are three incidents stretched over fourteen years.
+These three incidents stretched over fourteen years.

 What more do we know about Michael Downs.
 He was born on December 31st 1944.
 He lived in Thursby Avenue, South Shore.
 His father was a butcher.